-I often feel so inadequate.
-Unequipped for the struggles that come my way.
-And don’t jump to judge me…I have a sneaky suspicion you feel the same way.
+The feeling of inadequacy is common.
+Unequipped for the struggles that come our way.
+We all face times when we feel this way.
 We often face tasks that overwhelm us, overtake us, and consume everything we do.

 There’s a reason we struggle…we are but jars of clay.
 Commonplace.
 Ordinary.
 Nothing special, so to say.
 If any of us needs to be pulled back down to earth, this verse helps put life in perspective.
 We all have weaknesses.